matrix-org/matrix-spec-proposals/templating/README.md

-This folder contains the templates and templating system for creating the spec.
+This folder contains the templates and a home-brewed templating system called Batesian for creating the spec.
+Batesian uses the templating system Jinja2 in Python.
-We use the templating system Jinja2 in Python.
-This was chosen over other systems such as Handlebars.js and Templetor because we already have a Python dependency on the spec build system, and Jinja provides a rich set of template operations beyond basic control flow.

 Installation
 ------------